henzk/featuremonkey/docs/index.rst

 - features are bound at startup time or later (dynamic feature binding)
 - however, feature binding is not fully dynamic as there is no way to unbind a feature once it has been bound.
-- featuremonkey uses delegation layers that are injected at runtime to compose the features.
+- featuremonkey uses delegation layers that are injected at runtime when composing the features.
 - featuremonkey composes objects(instances that is)
 - packages, modules, classes, functions, methods and so on are all objects in python ... therefore, featuremonkey can compose those as well.
 - featuremonkey uses monkeypatching to bind features: it adapts the interpreter state.

-The basic featuremonkey operation is ``compose``.
-It superimposes FST modules/classes onto the current interpreter state.
+The basic operation  offered by ``featuremonkey`` is ``compose``.

 ***************************************
 Feature Oriented Software Development